ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 However, you are still able to use root domain if your DNS provider supports ANAME record (or CNAME Flattening), for example, CloudFlare supports this feature, so you can set a CNAME record on your root domain and won't get any error!
 The version 2.2.0 brings this feature, you need to add this line to your `wp-config.php`:

 	$fsckeycdn_root_domain_setup = true;

 = The cache is not cleared when I updated a post/page =

-If you are using CloudFlare proxy for the `wp-admin` domain, you need [you need to do some Extra Settings For CloudFlare after you actived KeyCDN](https://wordpress.org/plugins/full-site-cache-kc/other_notes/#Extra-Settings-For-CloudFlare), after that, the cache will be cleared correctly, if it still not work, try below:
+If you are using CloudFlare proxy for the `wp-admin` domain, you need [to do some Extra Settings For CloudFlare after you actived KeyCDN](https://wordpress.org/plugins/full-site-cache-kc/other_notes/#Extra-Settings-For-CloudFlare), after that, the cache will be cleared correctly, if it still not work, try below:

-We use cron job to purge for this version to remove delay when purge the cache, you might get some error like the cache is not cleared, that is because the cron job to your site is broken, you can add this to your `wp-config.php` to use old behavior:
+We use cron job to purge for this version to remove delay when purge the cache, you might get some error like the cache is not cleared in some very specific environment, that is because the cron job to your site is broken, you can add this to your `wp-config.php` to use old behavior:

 `$fsckeycdn_no_cron = true;`